glemaitre/pydicom.github.io-1/index.md

 ## APIs

-### Dicom Cookies
+### DICOM Cookies
-As a new person to Dicom, I found it hard to find and programatically download a quick (and maybe fun?)
-Dicom dataset.
-Toward this goal, I created a statically served [Dicom Cookies](https://github.com/pydicom/dicom-cookies) dataset.
+As a new person to DICOM, I found it hard to find and programatically download a quick (and maybe fun?)
+DICOM dataset.
+Toward this goal, I created a statically served [DICOM Cookies](https://github.com/pydicom/dicom-cookies) dataset.
 The human readable entrypoint is [here](https://pydicom.github.io/dicom-cookies/), and you can see it being used programatically [here](https://asciinema.org/a/122503?speed=3).

 ## Coming Soon
-We will be creating a set of web application (Dockerized) to be deployed in different cloudy places to work with Dicom.
+We will be creating a set of web application (Dockerized) to be deployed in different cloudy places to work with DICOM.
 If you are interested in this, please join the effort!

 <hr style="margin-top:20px">